 After all that I really did think that I was prepared to shoot a this awesome location, but then the one thing that I cant control bit me, the weather.

-35km or so north of leura in the wilds of the remote Blue Mountains is Mount hay.
+42km or so north of Leura in the wilds of the remote Blue Mountains is Mount hay.

-It is about 1km above sea level and has some fantastic North to South West dark skies , just dont look South or the glow of Sydney will blind you.
+It is about 1km above sea level and has some fantastic North to South West dark skies , just dont look East or the glow of Sydney will blind you.

 I drove the hour to Leura, then the 30 minutes out on the rough dirt track of Mount Hay Road, to be greeted by galeforce winds, 5 deg temps and a full sky of clouds.
 As disappointing as that was, I pushed on and hiked out to my special spot and got all setup.

-About an hour later, I had 2 9 image panoramas in the can and a couple of single frame shots.
+About an hour later, I had two 9 image panoramas in the can and a couple of single frame shots.

-And here is the less than ideal results.
+And here is the best of the less than ideal results.